Groupoid sheaves as quantale sheaves: Introduction

-We hope that our results provide further evidence of what should be considered a ``good'' notion of sheaf for involutive quantales and quantaloids, and we provide a brief discussion of this at the end of section 7.
+We hope these results provide further evidence of what should be considered a ``good'' notion of sheaf for involutive quantales and quantaloids, and we provide a brief discussion of this at the end of section \ref{sec:end}.

-A word of caution: in order to avoid unnecessary clutter, the lemmas, theorems, examples, etc., in this paper do not state explicitly all the conditions that are assumed concerning the quantales involved, which are instead stated at the beginning of the sections or subsections and kept uniformly throughout them.
-Hence, when being referred from another part of the paper to a paragraph that involves a quantale $Q$, it may useful, if in doubt, to search upwards through the section until the first heading where the conditions assumed about $Q$ are stated explicitly.

-Some of our results have been first presented at the 2007 Category Theory conference \cite{CT07}, following which an earlier and smaller version of this paper has appeared under a different title as a preprint \cite{arxiv}.
-The present version has been written in response to the comments of a referee, and it has been influenced by the appearance in the meantime of a new paper by Heymans and Stubbe \cite{HS2}.